Is your facility up to date with new Annex 1 Contamination Control Strategy (CCS) guidance?

 Annex 1 (EU, 2022) highlights the importance of considering the design of both the plant and the processes when developing a CCS in any pharmaceutical manufacturing facility, including the associated documentation of:

-• Certain equipment and machinery have been known to spread particulates in pharmaceutical manufacturing facilities and should be taken into consideration when developing a CCS.
+- Premises and equipment Certain equipment and machinery have been known to spread particulates in pharmaceutical manufacturing facilities and should be taken into consideration when developing a CCS.
 For example, isolators are a known weak link in the glove areas due to cleaning challenges of the gloves (ISPE, 2015).

-• Personnel have been linked to over 80% of contamination in pharmaceutical processing cleanrooms, and necessary measures must be taken to combat this, like adopting the use of full PPE (suit, hood, boots, and gloves) in sensitive areas (Smith, 2021).
+- Personnel Personnel have been linked to over 80% of contamination in pharmaceutical processing cleanrooms, and necessary measures must be taken to combat this, like adopting the use of full PPE (suit, hood, boots, and gloves) in sensitive areas (Smith, 2021).
 Providing training and implementing automated processes can further reduce the risk of microbial contamination in aseptic processing areas of the facility.

-• Raw materials have a high potential of introducing microbial contamination into pharmaceutical manufacturing facilities and each should be evaluated carefully to determine adequate control strategies.
+- Raw material controls, including in-process controls Raw materials have a high potential of introducing microbial contamination into pharmaceutical manufacturing facilities and each should be evaluated carefully to determine adequate control strategies.
 This may include the use of high-level decontamination or sterilization of areas, surfaces, and equipment where materials are processed before entering aseptic processing areas of the facility.

-• Biological indicators can help provide tangible, biological evidence of a vaporous decontamination and help ensure sensitive areas have been treated with a 6-log sporicidal treatment.
+- Validation of sterilization processes Biological indicators can help provide tangible, biological evidence of a vaporous decontamination and help ensure sensitive areas have been treated with a 6-log sporicidal treatment.

-• Various methods of disinfection and sterilization may be implemented in one area within a facility and understanding the roles of water PH, concentration, chemistry interaction, and particle sizes may help ensure a more successful outcome.
+- Cleaning and disinfection Various methods of disinfection and sterilization may be implemented in one area within a facility and understanding the roles of water PH, concentration, chemistry interaction, and particle sizes may help ensure a more successful outcome.

 Various other components should be considered as well in a well-rounded CCS plan, including utilities, product containers, enclosures, vendor approval, management of outsourced activities and availability/transfer of critical information between parties, process risk management, process validation, monitoring systems, prevention mechanisms, and continuous improvement based on information derived from above (EU, 2022).